Whenever I write an article about cyclists running stop signs and red lights it brings many comments for and against.

 Those who ride through red lights, say they do so for their own safety, and though the letter of the law says a bicycle is a vehicle and as such should stop and wait like every other vehicle.
 The red light runners say it is a stupid law.

-Traffic often backs up behind me, and people get annoyed and will come flying past me at the first chance they get, and I wonder why are they putting themselves through all that stress.
+Traffic often backs up behind me, and people get annoyed and will come flying past me at the first chance they get, and I wonder why they are putting themselves through all that stress.
 I get to my destination just the same as they do.

 I am following the letter of the law, if others want to go faster than the limit, why should I be forced to do the same and allow myself to be intimidated by some monster truck that is tailgating me.

 The same thing when I ride my bike, I will stop for a red light.
-If I am first in line I will stop in the middle of the lane leaving enough room for any car who might want to turn right on red.
+If I am first in line I will stop in the middle of the lane leaving enough room for any car who might want to turn on red.

 When the light changes I stay in the center of the lane until I clear the intersection, then I move as far to the right as is practical.
 Like driving my car at the speed limit, I am following the letter of the law.